eddie-diaz-ms/exploring-x-rays/README.md

 ## Installation

+Download the Jupyter notebook, you will need to install Python and a suite of dependencies for it to run my code.
+I suggest using pip for all dependencies metioned in the first code cell.
 ```
-Download the Jupyter notebook, you will need to install Python and a suite of dependencies for it to run my code.
-I suggest using `pip install`for all dependencies metioned in the first code cell.
+pip install numpy pandas pillow matplotlib seaborn scikit-image
 ```

 ## Usage